Education and Outreach

 Two graduate-level classes and one undergraduate-level class utilize lab sessions at the Reactor Building in their curriculum.
 In addition, NRL facilities are used by a variety of students and educators.
 Activities include basic reactor experiments such as approach to critical and control rod calibration, neutron activation analysis demonstrations, and radiation safety training.

-The NRL hosts a limited number of tour groups each year to support university science and engineering focused academic groups and advanced high school STEM groups in the central Ohio area.
+The NRL hosts a limited number of academic tour groups each year to support The Ohio State Nuclear Engineering program.
 Tour groups learn about the reactor and the control room, and observe a neutron-activation demo.